ella1011/debian_gpu_jungle/README.md

 - libcudnn7-doc_7.0.5.15-1+cuda9.0_amd64.deb

-ORDER OF THE SCRIPTS:
+ORDER OF RUNNING THE SCRIPTS:

 - Start with https://github.com/ella1011/debian_gpu_jungle/blob/master/debian_setup_scripts/su_start0.sh
-- and upon (automatic) reboot, run https://github.com/ella1011/debian_gpu_jungle/blob/master/debian_setup_scripts/sys_start0.sh
+- and upon (automatic) reboot, run "./sys_start0.sh"  https://github.com/ella1011/debian_gpu_jungle/blob/master/debian_setup_scripts/sys_start0.sh
 - and now things should go by themselves, promting you for hitting y/enter/no and so on.

-You have now time to ponder relevant questions with a tea in your hand and this on repeat: https://www.youtube.com/watch?v=iYWzMvlj2RQ
+You now have time to ponder relevant questions with a tea in your hand and this on repeat: https://www.youtube.com/watch?v=iYWzMvlj2RQ